Clyde Edgerton

-Clyde Edgerton (born May 20, 1944) is an American author.
-He has published a dozen books, most of them novels, two of which have been adapted for film.
-He is also a professor, teaching creative writing.
+Clyde Edgerton (born May 20, 1944) is an American author and academic from North Carolina.
+He has published a dozen books, most of them novels, three of which have been adapted for film.
+He was a professor at the University of North Carolina Wilmington, where he taught creative writing for 26 years.

-Biography
+Early life

-Edgerton was born in Durham, North Carolina, and grew up in the small town of Bethesda, North Carolina.
-He was the only child of Truma and Ernest Edgerton, who came from families of cotton and tobacco farmers, respectively.
-In 1962 Edgerton enrolled at the University of North Carolina at Chapel Hill, eventually majoring in English.
+Edgerton was born in Durham, North Carolina on May 20, 1944.
+His parents were Truma and Ernest Edgerton, who came from families of cotton and tobacco farmers, respectively.
+He grew up in Bethesda, Durham County, North Carolina was a fundamentalist Baptist.
+His distant cousin is author Sylvia Wilkerson.

+In 1962 Edgerton enrolled at the University of North Carolina at Chapel Hill, eventually graduating in English in 1966.
 During this time he was a student in the Air Force ROTC program where he learned to fly a small plane.
-After graduating in 1966, he entered the Air Force and served five years as a fighter pilot in the United States, Korea, Japan, and Thailand.
+After graduating, he entered the United States Air Force and served five years, from 1966 to 1971, as a fighter pilot in Southeast Asia during the Vietnam War.